How to use music in podcasts

 Benjamin Frisch

 Benjamin Frisch is a producer and artist from Williamsburg, Virginia.
-The co-creator of Slate’s Decoder Ring podcast, he’s produced dozens of audio documentaries on subjects as diverse as the Segway personal scooter, orgasmic meditation, illegal abortion in Brazil, and bad Tasmanian Devil tattoos, for which he won a Writer’s Guild Award in 2022.
-Most recently he was a senior producer on Prologue Project’s Think Twice: Michael Jackson, on the pop singer’s unsettled legacy, and his audio work has appeared on Love+Radio, Un-Fictional, and Out on The Wire, among others.
+The co-creator of Slate’s Decoder Ring podcast, he’s produced dozens of audio documentaries on subjects as diverse as the Segway personal scooter, orgasmic meditation, illegal abortion in Brazil, and bad Tasmanian Devil tattoos, for which he won a Writers Guild Award in 2022.
+He was a senior producer on Prologue Project’s Think Twice: Michael Jackson, on the pop singer’s unsettled legacy, and his work has appeared on Frontline, Love+Radio, and Un-Fictional, among others.
+He's also produced hundreds of episodes of chat and interview shows, including Critical Darlings from Blank Check Productions, Slate's Culture Gabfest, and Organized Money from Rock Creek Sound.

 Notes on this Class